 Our practitioners use a variety of techniques according to a child’s needs, including cognitive behavioural therapy, mindfulness, play therapy, family and parenting work, group work, work with parent/s and child together, and individual psychotherapy.
 Our work with a client can be short-term (six sessions) or long-term, depending upon the goals identified.
 If necessary, we work in collaboration with all of the systems relevant to the child (including their immediate environment, their family, school, or other health professionals involved).

-Our practitioners also specialise in providing assessments for children and adolescents in order to gain information for diagnostic purposes, guide treatment and determine any educational needs.
-Some of the most common child and adolescent assessments are listed below.
+Our child psychologists also specialise in providing assessments for children and adolescents in order to gain information for diagnostic purposes, guide treatment and determine any educational needs.
+Some of the most common child and adolescent assessments are listed

 - ADHD assessment: A reliable and leading assessment tool is used to diagnose ADHD and used to also assess comorbid disorders such as oppositional defiant disorder and conduct disorder in children and adolescents aged 6 to 18 years.
 The assessment takes into account home, social and school setting behaviours with rating forms for parents, teachers and youth.
 The results assist in developing informed intervention and treatment strategies.